 When we're ready to display the Question Notes, we can trigger them to display from the Experience Dashboard using the Show Question Notes (N) Viewer Control toggle or by pressing the N keyboard shortcut.

-The Projector View and Mobile View will now update to show the Question Notes.
+The Presentation View and Participant View will now update to show the Question Notes.